Mapleheart-LLC/Mapleheart-llc.github.io/_aeronautics/heliweight_ch6.md

 - **CG (Center of Gravity)**: The point where the helicopter balances; critical for stability and control.

 *For detailed information on specific terms and weight and balance procedures, refer to FAA-H-8083-1, Aircraft Weight and Balance Handbook.*

+*Click on the link below for a deeper dive into the topic of 'center of gravity'*